The Australian Federal Solar Battery Rebate is Now Available

 When the NSW Battery Rebate or Peak Demand Reduction Scheme (PDRS) was initially announced, a first-term Labor Government promised NSW residents to get access to battery storage discounts on first-time battery investments from 2-28 kWh.

-Since the release of the PDRS scheme, properties in NSW have taken advantage of discounts as intended from the scheme.
+Since the release of the PDRS battery rebate scheme, properties in NSW have taken advantage of discounts as intended from the scheme.
 From the time the State battery incentive was announced to now, the Government's renewable energy strategy seems to have shifted, with the Australian Government releasing a nation-wide incentive, similar to the PDRS.

 This shift has enabled all Australians to access battery storage installation discounts, just like the most well-known solar rebate.
 Whilst it is disappointing for NSW residents who were looking to double-dip, we see it as a win, as the Federal Government are now incentivising renewable energy systems just like this.